kharf/flux-k8s-stack/catalog/istio-stack/README.md

 ```

 The configuration targets the `apps` namespace, so make sure that it's created before using the provided configuration.
-Or alternatively you can copy and customize the rules in your own GitOps repository's config folder.
+Or alternatively you can copy and customize the rules in your own GitOps repository's config folder as needed.

 ### Sidecar injection